 The Meta Object Definition Language (MODL) is a language for the textual representation of meta-models.
 It is explained in an appendix to the Meta Object Facility specification.
-The following MODL represents the same meta-model of event types as shown in UML in Figure A-1.
+The following MODL represents the same meta-model of event types as shown in UML in Figure A-1 on page A-2.

 '''

 //

 // Notification Service - Event Type Meta-Model

 //

 package Notification_Types {

 type Property {

 attribute string name;

 attribute TypeCode type_code;

 };

-type EventType {

-attribute string domain;

-attribute string name;

 '''

+type EventType { attribute string domain; attribute string name;